jstanaford/JobPlacemetDashboard-CSharp-.NET/README.md

 /*End style for register form page*/

-I won't show the HTML itself because of its length for this particular view; but, I more or less just utilized these classes in various div elements on an HTML form that also utilized some bootstrap.
+I won't show the HTML itself because of its length for this particular view; but, I more or less just utilized these classes in various "div" elements on an HTML form.
+I also used bootstrap to supply many of the style elements seen on that particular view.

 ## JSON Admin Settings